-Accommodation options range from the two equally charming restored hotels, Macs Hotel and Mt Shadwell Hotel, as well as holiday houses and nearby Air BnB options.
+Accommodation options range from the two equally charming restored hotels, Macs Hotel and Mt Shadwell Hotel.

 For camping or caravan families, the very clean and friendly Mortlake Caravan Park, is an excellent option.
 Located alongside the picturesque Tea Tree Lake, which has a well made walking or cycling track around – a fantastic place for the kids to ride their bikes.
 The skate park and playground are also sure to keep the kids entertained.